Q: How do allergies directly affect the eyes?

 Q: How do I know if I have dry eyes, or my eyes are just tired?

 A: The symptoms of dry eye syndrome can include tearing, burning, and a feeling of scratching in your eye, in addition to feeling that your eyes are dry.
-Dry eyes can be caused by some medications, certain diseases, allergies, hormones and aging, as well as other factors.
-There are various treatments for dry eyes, depending on the severity, and of course the underlying cause.
+Dry eyes can be caused by some medications, certain diseases, allergies, hormones, and aging, as well as other factors.
+There are various treatments for dry eyes, depending on the severity, and the underlying cause.
 Dry eye syndrome can be very uncomfortable, however there are treatments available that provide symptom relief almost immediately.

 Q: What eye drops do you recommend for dry eye syndrome?

 A: There are 2 prescription eyedrops on the market right now, Restasis and Xiidra.
 Both eyedrops reduce inflammation.
 Restasis takes longer for patients to notice symptom abatement, while Xiidra tends to provide relief faster.
 After a thorough eye exam, focusing on your dry eye symptoms, our eye doctor will be able to determine which eye drop would be best for your eye condition.